Maris Diokno

 Maria Serena Encarnacion "Maris" Icasiano Diokno (born August 16, 1954) is a Filipino historian, academic, and former government official best known for having served as chair of the National Historical Commission of the Philippines (NHCP) and as a Vice-President for Academic Affairs at the University of the Philippines (UP) system.

 Early life and education

-Diokno was born in Manila on August, 16, 1954.
-She was the fourth of ten children of Filipino nationalist figure and legislator Sen. Jose W. Diokno and Carmen Icasiano.
+Diokno was born in Manila on August 16, 1954.
+She was the fourth of ten children of Filipino nationalist figure and legislator Jose W. Diokno and Carmen Icasiano.
 Her father is considered to be the father of human rights.
-She is also the older sister of human rights advocate Atty.
-Jose Manuel Tadeo "Chel" Diokno and the aunt of Chel's son, the independent filmmaker Pepe Diokno.
+She is also the older sister of human rights advocate Chel Diokno and the aunt of Chel's son, the independent filmmaker Pepe Diokno.
 Like the rest of the daughters of the Diokno clan, she was educated at St. Scholastica's College, Manila.
 Diokno graduated from UP Diliman and earned a PhD in African and Oriental studies at the University of London in 1983.